cqfn/aibolit/.github/pull_request_template.md

 Please specify the following:

-1. A link to the original issue
+1. A link to the original issue using `#` selector.
 2. A description/notes about this pull request.